-Mojo Helpdesk supports Secure Assertion Markup Language (SAML), which is a mechanism that allows you to provide single sign-on (SSO) for your helpdesk using identity providers such as Active Directory, LDAP, Google, etc. SAML eliminates the need for maintaining various credentials for various applications and reduces identity theft.
+Mojo Helpdesk supports Secure Assertion Markup Language (SAML), which is a mechanism that allows single sign-on (SSO) using identity providers such as Active Directory, LDAP, Google, Office 365 etc. SAML eliminates the need for maintaining various credentials for various applications and reduces identity theft.

-When Enterprise Single Sign On with SAML is setup, the users will be able to login into the helpdesk through the configured Identity Provider.
-Once SAML is configured this will be the only method available for users to login.
+When Enterprise Single Sign On with SAML is setup, users will be able to login to the help desk through the configured Identity Provider.
+Once SAML is configured, this will be the only method available for users to login.

 SAML needs to be configured both on your Mojo Helpdesk, and on the Identity Provider.

 On Mojo Helpdesk's side you have to specify two fields: